Jamieson-Williams/Jamieson-Williams.github.io/code_walkthroughs/code0.markdown

 ## Specification

 There are six different functions that need to be implemented for the runoff assignment.
 These are vote, tabulate, print_winner, find_min, is_tie and eliminate.
-Below is a brief desciption of each function.
+Below is a brief description of each function.

 * **Vote** - Takes arguments voter, rank and name to update candidates preference.
 If preference is successfully recorded, function returns true, otherwise false.
 * **Tabulate** - Updates the number of votes each candidate has.
 Every voter votes for top preferred candidate that is not eliminated.